bwaxse/LATCH/README.md

 # PASC

+To apply the LATCH phenotype for Long Covid, you may either 1) train your own model or 2) apply the VA trained model.
+Below are the steps for option 1) train your own model.
+For option 2), see "apply_va_model" directory.

 This repository contains the R code used in the paper **"Label Efficient Phenotyping for Long COVID using Electronic Health Records"**, which explores a semi-supervised learning framework for phenotyping Long COVID using electronic health record (EHR) data.
 The code simulates a hybrid learning setting, where a surrogate model is trained using XGBoost on proxy labels (namely U09.9 status) and then combined with gold-standard labels via adaptive LASSO with leave-one-out cross-validation (LOOCV).

 ---